-Visitors this year can follow a “trail of light” that includes buildings, monuments and courtyards around Kruununhaka, the neighbourhood where Senate Square and Helsinki Cathedral are located.
+Visitors this year can follow a “trail of light” that includes buildings, monuments and courtyards around Kruununhaka, the neighbourhood where Senate Square and Helsinki Cathedral are located, and in the downtown core.
 The concept has evolved over its more than two decades of existence to embrace side events, including panel discussions on light and art, street food, and sound and light performances.
-Lux Helsinki installations can be viewed in 2017 from January 5 to 9.
+Lux Helsinki installations can be viewed in 2022 from January 5 to 9.

 Lux Helsinki shows a wide spectrum of light art*

 Candy House by Sun Effects marks the beginning of the Lux Helsinki ‘trail’, adding spectacular and frivolous colour to the historic façade of the Ateneum Art Museum.
 Photo: Tim Bird